shaloo/docs.arcana/docs/db/config_dApp_with_db.md

 By default, all newly registered applications are enabled to use Arcana 'Testnet' and associated with the 'Testnet' configuration.
 To switch an application from using 'Testnet' to 'Mainnet', developers must first create a 'Mainnet' profile using the developer dashboard.

 A newly registered application does not have any 'Mainnet' profile associated with it.
 The application card displayed in the 'Manage Apps' screen will show the 'Mainnet' configuration as disabled.
-To create a 'Mainnet' configuration profile, the developer must use the Testnet profile settings page and refer to the dropdown on the top right indicating 'Testnet' selection for the application.
-Use this dropdown to select 'Mainnet'.
+To create a 'Mainnet' configuration profile, the developer must use the application dashboard screen displaying the Testnet profile and select the **Social Auth** settings.
+In the social authentication settings screen, refer to the dropdown on the top right next to 'Testnet'.
+Use this dropdown to select and switch to 'Mainnet'.

 ![Testnet Mainnet Selection](/img/an_db_testnet_mainnet_select.png)

-When 'Mainnet' is selected using the dropdown, a pop up shows up asking the developer to choose one of the options to create the 'Mainnet' configuration.
+When 'Mainnet' is selected from the dropdown, if there already exists a 'Mainnet' profile then the configuration settings for social authentication for Mainnet are displayed.
+Otherwise a new 'Mainnet' profile creation wizard gets activated and displays a pop up screen asking the developer to choose one of the options to create the 'Mainnet' configuration.
 You can either copy the exact 'Testnet' configuration or create a new blank configuration for 'Mainnet' settings.

 ![Switch to Mainnet Profile](/img/an_db_new_mainnet_config_creation.png)

 After the selection is made and the developer confirms, the 'Mainnet' profile is created and automatically registered with the Arcana Network.
-A new unique **App Address** is assigned to the application and must be utilized to integrate the application with the Auth SDK and enable it for using Arcana Mainnet network.
+A new unique **App Address** is assigned to the application and must be utilized to integrate the application with the Auth SDK.

 ![Mainnet Profile entry](/img/an_db_mainnet_profile.png)